dotnet/tye/docs/recipes/distributed_tracing.md

 # Distributed Tracing with Zipkin

-> :warning: This recipe refers to features that are only available in our CI builds at the moment.
-These features will be part of the 0.2 release on nuget.org "soon".

 Distributed tracing is a key diagnostics tool in your microservices toolbelt.
 Distributed traces show you at a glance what operations took place across your entire application to complete some task.

 Zipkin is a popular open-source distributed trace storage and query system.
 It can show you: